RetroDev256/line_editor/README.md

 Just a simple line editor.

-The windows builds are significantly more than the other builds due to this: https://github.com/ziglang/zig/issues/18849
+The windows builds are significantly larger than the other builds due to this: https://github.com/ziglang/zig/issues/18849

 TODO: